 Love Letter (2003) is a Korean drama so thick with melancholy you could cut it with a knife!
 The entire story is told in an old-fashioned Korean drama style with many stereotypes, but it does have its attractions: gorgeous cinematography, intimately haunting music score, and two hunky male leads for eye candy for the ladies!
 The lead actress Soo Ae took me awhile to get used to, quite frankly, but I have reappraised her as an actress over the years and am now strangely quite fond of her.

-The Story: Woo Jin Lee (played as a child by beautiful actor Seung Ho Yoo, who grew up to star in many K-dramas including Remember and Operation Proposal, and played as an adult by lovely Hyun Jae Jo of 49 Days) became an orphan at a young age and ended up living with his abusive maternal aunt.
-He is beaten and starved by her in favor of her own children, and can only dream of a way out of his nightmare.
-His favorite fairy tale story is about unhappy children who are lifted up to heaven by ropes from the sky.
+The Story: Woo Jin Lee (played as a child by beautiful 10 year old - at the time - actor Seung Ho Yoo, who grew up to star in many K-dramas including Remember and Operation Proposal, and played as an adult by lovely actor Hyun Jae Jo from 49 Days) became an orphan at a young age and ended up living with his abusive aunt and alcoholic uncle.
+He is beaten and starved by her in favor of her own two children, and can only dream of a way out of his nightmare.
+His favorite fairy tale story that he reads at night is about unhappy children who are lifted up to heaven by ropes from the sky.

 Actors Seung Ho Yoo and Hyun Jae Jo as Woo Jin (Andrew)